SharkooMaster/PyTerm/README.md

 A python terminal based game engine.

 Required to run:
-  - Create a [logs] in the main directory where the conf.py file exists.
+  - Create a [logs] folder in the main directory where the conf.py file exists.